Get In Hu-Mi-Li-Ation: Nancy Pelosi And Dems Rock Kente Cloth And Take A Knee; Black A** Confusion Commences

 That’s great.
 Nothing wrong with that.
 We support it.
 However, they could have done without this.

 They all took a knee to honor George Floyd.
 Great.
 They did it while wearing KENTE CLOTH.
-This set the entire internet on fire as people saw this as prime pandering and unneccessary.
+This set the entire internet on fire as people saw this as prime pandering and unnecessary.
 Just give us our rights and leave all that extra mess alone.

 Hit the flip and see just how badly this calamity got them clowned to hell.